lyndskg/black-scholes-cpp/README.md

 3. Run the program:
 > - `cmake --build .`
 4. Explore the different features and input modes provided by the program.
+> - Try out the model interactively via CLI, or stream in real data feeds from live API streams.
 5. To clean the project, access the current build directory:
 > - `pwd` (Make sure you're in `build-cmake`; if not, `cd build-cmake`)
 > - `ninja -t clean`